Gazipur Safari Park

 The park is divided into 6 major sections: Core Safari, Safari Kingdom, Biodiversity Park, Extensive Asian Safari Park, Bangabandhu Square & Children's Park.

+After the July Revolution and the depose of Sheikh Hasina's oppressive rule in Bangladesh, a few areas of the park was subjected to vandalism as it bore the name of Sheikh Mujibur Rahman, as it was formerly known as Sheikh Mujib Safari Park.
+The name of the park was changed following the revolution and the park has been opened for visitors since 15 November 2024.

 Animals

 This safari park is home to 47 species of animals and birds out of which 28 species are local.
 The total population of animals and birds is about 3000.
-Most notable are :
+Most notable are: